 Compliance and Legal – A PEO can manage compliance and legal issues for your business regarding HR outsourcing work, as well as dealing with the tomes of regulations on the books in New Jersey.
 PEO staffs are well-training in handling issues and you can be confident about smooth sailing in the future should you abide by their suggestions.

 FAQ About PEO Companies in New Jersey:

 What is a PEO? – A PEO (Professional Employer Organization) allows a business to outsource its employee management, have other HR tasks handled for them, and gives personnel management support when needed.
-They will manage your payroll, tax forms and payments, insurance (health care benefits and workers compensation) and other benefits such as retirement plans, life insurance, long-term disability insurance, vision insurance, dental insurance, employee wellness programs, and on-boarding new employees.
+They will manage your payroll, tax forms and payments, insurance (health benefits and workers compensation) and other benefits such as retirement plans, life insurance, long-term disability insurance, vision insurance, dental insurance, employee wellness programs, labor laws, tax administration and on-boarding new employees.